Braxton Hicks or True Labor Contractions?

 - Any vaginal bleeding

-- Continuous leaking of fluid, or if your water breaks (can be felt as a gushing or trickling of fluid)
+- Continuous leaking of fluid, or if your water breaks (can be a gushing or a trickling of fluid)

-- Strong contractions every five minutes for an hour
+- Strong contractions every 5 minutes for an hour

 - Contractions that you are unable to "walk through"

-- A noticeable change in your baby's movement or if you feel less than 10 movements every two hours
+- A noticeable change in your baby's movement, or if you feel less than 10 movements every 2 hours

-- Any symptoms of contractions if you are not yet 37 weeks
+- Any symptoms of true labor contractions if you are not yet 37 weeks